-- 2.1 The Chief Executive and corporate leadership team are together accountable for the implementation of agreed strategy and policies and for developing council services and delivering value for money.
-It is important to the Council and local residents to have a highly effective management team in place in these senior roles. - 2.2 The grading structure for Chief Officer pay, excluding heads of service and senior managers who are covered by arrangements detailed in 1, was approved by Executive on 6 February 2008.
-The grading structure for the Chief Executive was approved by Executive on 7 September 2005. - 2.3 The current pay arrangements are locally determined and operated.
-Cost of living pay increases are made in line with JNC national negotiations.
-No national pay increase has been applied since 1 April 2008.
+- 2.1 The Chief executive and corporate leadership team are together accountable for the implementation of agreed strategy and policies and for developing council services and delivering value for money.
+It is important to the council and local residents to have a highly effective management team in place in these senior roles. - 2.2 The grading structure for chief officer pay, excluding heads of service and senior managers who are covered by arrangements detailed in 1, was approved by Executive on 6 February 2008.
+The grading structure for the chief executive was approved by Executive on 7 September 2005.